vdaas/vald/docs/usecase/usage-example.md

 ## Image and video processing

-  You can use Vald as the image/video processing engine to search the similar image/video or analysis the image/video for your use case.
+  You can use Vald as the image/video processing engine to search the similar image/video or analyze the image/video for your use case.

   Vald is capable to process a huge number of images at the same time so it case fit with your use case.

-  Here are some examples of what you can do with images and videos in Vald.
+  Here are some examples of what you can do with images and videos using Vald.

 - Search by image
 - Face recognition